Tips for designing device-specific dashboards that make everyone happy

 You’ve connected to data, created some views, placed them on a dashboard, and now it’s time to share.
 Before you do, have you considered who you are sharing your dashboard with?
-Is she using her phone on the go?
-Maybe she’s more of a tablet-on-the-couch kind of a person.
-Or, most likely, she’ll want to ask questions with your dashboard on any device, at any time.
+Are they using their phone on the go?
+Maybe they’re more of a tablet-on-the-couch kind of a person.
+Or, most likely, they’ll want to ask questions with your dashboard on any device, at any time.
 After all, it’s the data that matters.

 Before diving in, consider your end user’s needs.
 Dashboards can answer many questions and allow for further exploration, so take a moment to guarantee that your viz is digestible.

-But put yourself in your boss’s shoes: That line graph might not be necessary on her phone, when she’s really just looking for trends on the go—one bar chart, in and out.
-With device designer, you can get rid of the redundant view on phones specifically, and you’ve got space for the bar chart your boss really wants.
+But put yourself in your boss’ shoes: That line graph might not be necessary on her phone, when she’s really just looking for trends on the go – one bar chart, in and out.
+With Device Designer, you can get rid of the redundant view on phones specifically, and you’ve got space for the bar chart your boss really wants.

-Tableau makes it easy to optimize dashboards for viewing on any device.
-Check out these tips and tricks for using device designer (new in Tableau 10!) to let your data shine on phone, tablet, and more.
+Tableau makes it easy to optimise dashboards for viewing on any device.
+Check out these tips and tricks for using Device Designer (new in Tableau 10!) to let your data shine on phone, tablet and more.

-You’ll want to customize your dashboard for different devices when:
+You’ll want to customise your dashboard for different devices when:

 For small tablet or phone screens, limit the number of objects on your dashboard to just those you really need.
 Ask yourself: What is the essential information I want to convey?

-With optimized content, it will be easier to give your dashboard a small-screen facelift.
+With optimised content, it will be easier to give your dashboard a small-screen facelift.

-You’ve considered your audience, and you’ve optimized your dashboard’s content.
+You’ve considered your audience and you’ve optimised your dashboard’s content.
 What next?

 Stack content vertically for small tablet or phone screens.
 Most people use their phones in portrait mode.
-Unless you need to show a wide map view or timeline, prioritize optimizing your dashboard for phones vertically.
+Unless you need to show a wide map view or timeline, prioritise optimising your dashboard for phones vertically.
 This hierarchy works well in most cases:

 Pro tip: Check the “Tableau Mobile app” box to size your dashboard for optimal viewing in Tableau Mobile.

-In Tableau, select Map > Map Options to open this dialog.
+In Tableau, select Map > Map options to open this dialogue.